A More Light Congregation

 ONE: Lord in your Mercy,

-ALL: Hear our prayers.
+ALL: Hear our prayer.

 The Lord's Prayer